 The largest deficit compared to budget is in the chief executive's office, which relates to costs for exit packages agreed as part of the restructuring.

-The decrease of £4.1 million primarily represents £2.1 million required to support the revenue budget and £1.3 million use of the cost reduction fund.
+The decrease of £4.1 million in useable revenue reserves primarily represents £2.1 million required to support the revenue budget and £1.3 million use of the cost reduction fund.
+These costs were subsequently charged against the cost reduction fund.

 As part of the financial reporting process, each service group is given a financial risk rating (low, medium or high).
 Management has identified that all groups rated as 'high' overspent against their approved budgets.
-There are risks going forward of achievement of a sustainable financial position.
+There are risks going forward of achievement of a sustainable financial position should service groups continue to overspend against approved budgets.